Fusion-Tech-05/DS-Nitro/README.md

 1. Supports sd cards up to sdxc.
 2. Works with ds download play.
 3. Has a built in IR for games that can untilise it.
-4. Works with the ds rumble pak and the ds ram pak.
+4. Works with the ds rumble pak and the ds ram pak and slot 2 flash carts.
 5. Can run emulators that emulate NES, SNES, GB, GBC, MS, MD, etc.
-6. Can work on the 3DS, 2DS, New 3DS, New 2DS and DSi
+6. Can work on the 3DS, 2DS, New 3DS, New 2DS, DSi, DSL, DS (so perfect hardware compatibility).
 7. Cheats system.
 8. GBA Wirless system.
 9. Real time save that works well.